The Definition of Walled Gardens

 Walled

-Gardens - (TV) - (At times known as Managed Content Areas,
+Gardens - (TV) - (May be known as Managed Content Areas,

-Interactive TV Walled Garden Network, Walled Garden related Interactive
+Localized Interactive TV Walled Garden Network, Walled Garden related

-Walled Garden, Feature Rich Walled Garden, Walled Garden Consumer Applications,
+Intranet, DNS Walled Garden, Feature Rich Walled Garden, Walled Garden

-In most walled gardens, users are allowed access to material located on
+In many Walled Gardens, users are only allowed access to material

-proprietary network.
-Typically walled gardens are created when a network
+Typically a Walled Garden is created when a network

 operator offers only a restricted number of webpages and/or

 content.
-Walled gardens might work in conjunction with Interactive Program
+Walled Gardens might work in conjunction with Interactive

-Guides (IPG).
+Guides (IPGs).
 By limiting the network's users to only

-selected content, the network operator can help it's advertisers (and
+operator can help it's advertisers (and other entities) get

-get more attention, also hopefully keep out viruses, limit bandwidth
+attention, also hopefully keep out viruses, limit bandwidth usage and

 the hospitality